jekizen/wakfu-text_en.properties-translator/README.md

 Before running the script, make sure you have the following installed:

-- Python (version 3.6 or higher)
+- Python (version 3.6 or higher);
-- Required Python libraries: requests, os, tkinter, PySimpleGUI
+- Required Python libraries: requests, os, tkinter, PySimpleGUI, deep-translator.

 ## Usage

 1. Clone the repository or download the script file to your local machine.
-2. Install the required Python libraries using pip: `pip install requests os tkinter PySimpleGUI`
+2. Install the required Python libraries using pip: `pip install requests os tkinter PySimpleGUI `
+3. Install the required Python libraries using pip: `pip install -U deep-translator`
-3. Open a terminal or command prompt and navigate to the directory where the script is located.
+4. Open a terminal or command prompt and navigate to the directory where the script is located.
-4. Run the script using the command: `python wakfu_chat_translator.py`
+5. Run the script using the command: `python wakfu_chat_translator.py`
-5. The GUI window will open, displaying the translated messages as they are updated in the Wakfu chat log file.
+6. The GUI window will open, displaying the translated messages as they are updated in the Wakfu chat log file.
-6. Press `Alt + F12` to exit the program.
+7. Press `Alt + F12` to exit the program.

 ## Customization